-THE OFFERING Issuer MoneyHero Limited Securities offered by the issuer 26,282,971 PubCo Class A Ordinary Shares issuable upon the exercise of 19,833,035 PubCo Public Warrants and 6,449,936 PubCo Sponsor Warrants.
-Securities offered by the Selling Securityholders Up to 42,988,598 PubCo Class A Ordinary Shares and 8,116,602 PubCo Warrants.
-Share capital outstanding 26,170,099 PubCo Class A Ordinary Shares, 13,254,838 PubCo Class B Ordinary Shares and 3,466,820 PubCo Preference Shares issued and outstanding as of March 31, 2024.
+Up to 42,988,598 PubCo Class A Ordinary Shares and 8,116,602 PubCo Warrants.

+Share capital outstanding 28,227,579 PubCo Class A Ordinary Shares, 13,254,838 PubCo Class B Ordinary Shares and 2,407,575 PubCo

+Preference Shares issued and outstanding as of June 30, 2024.

 Use of proceeds We will not receive any of the proceeds from the sale of the Registered Securities by the Selling Securityholders.

 In connection with the issuance of PubCo Class A Ordinary Shares upon the exercise of 19,833,035 PubCo Public Warrants and 6,449,936 PubCo Sponsor Warrants registered herein, we will receive up to \$302,254,166.50 if all such warrants are exercised in full for cash at an exercise price of \$11.50 per share.
 In addition, to the extent any Selling Securityholder wishes to exercise its PubCo Class A Warrants and sell the underlying PubCo Class A Ordinary Shares, we will receive an exercise price of \$2.9899, \$5.9798 or \$8.9697 per 0.307212 share, as applicable, from the Selling Securityholder (or up to \$24,845,189.97 in the aggregate).
-There is no assurance that our warrants will be in the money prior to their expiration or that the holders will exercise their warrants, and therefore any cash proceeds that we may receive in relation to the exercise of the warrants overlying shares being offered for sale in this prospectus, will be dependent on the trading price of our ordinary shares.
-The historical trading prices for PubCo Class A Ordinary Shares have varied from a low of approximately \$0.74 per share on November 14, 2023 to a high of approximately \$6.00 per share on October 13, 2023, and the closing price of PubCo Class A Ordinary shares has been less than the aforementioned exercise prices of our warrants, we believe it is likely that warrant holders will not exercise their warrants, we believe it is likely that warrant holders will not exercise for our ordinary shares to un warrants we believe it is likely that warrant holders will not exercise for our ordinary shares have believe basis with our current cash on hand.
+There is no assurance that our warrants will be in the money prior to their expiration or that the holders of the warrants will elect to exercise any or all of such warrants.
+We believe the likelihood that warrant holders will exercise their warrants, and therefore any cash proceeds that we may receive in relation to the exercise of the warrants overlying shares being offered for sale in this prospectus, will be dependent on the trading price of our ordinary shares.
+The historical trading prices for PubCo Class A Ordinary Shares have varied from a low of approximately \$0.74 per share on November 14, 2023 to a high of approximately \$6.00 per share on October 13, 2023, and the closing price of PubCo Class A Ordinary Shares on Nasdaq on November 4, 2024 of \$1.13 per share.
+Because the market price for our ordinary shares has been less than the aforementioned exercise prices of our warrants, we believe it is likely that warrant holders will not exercise their warrants for cash, which could adversely affect our liquidity and our ability to fund our operations on a prospective basis with our current cash on hand.
 To the extent that any warrants are exercised on a "cashless basis" under the limited circumstances in which such exercises are permitted, the amount of cash we would receive from the exercise of the warrants will also decrease.
-We expect to use the net proceeds from the exercise of the Market for PubCo Class A Ordinary Shares and PubCo Warrants The PubCo Class A Ordinary Shares and PubCo Public Warrants are listed on Nasdaq under the symbols "MNY" and "MNYWW," respectively.
-Risk factors Any investment in the securities offered hereby is speculative and involves a high degree of risk.
-You should carefully consider the information set forth under " Risk Factors " and elsewhere in this prospectus.
+We expect to use the net proceeds from the exercise of the warrants, if any, for general corporate purposes, which may include acquisitions or other strategic investments.
+We will have broad discretion over the use of any proceeds from the exercise of the warrants.